ryan4yin/nixos-and-flakes-book/README.md

 # NixOS & Flakes Book :hammer_and_wrench: :heart:

-Want to know NixOS & Flakes in details?
+Want to know NixOS & Flakes in detail?
 Looking for a beginner-friendly tutorial?
 Then you've come to the right place!

 An unofficial and opinionated NixOS & Flakes :book: for beginners: https://nixos-and-flakes.thiscute.world